resque/resque-pool/README.md

 Other Features
 --------------

-An example chef recipe is provided (it should work at Engine Yard as is; just provide a `/data/#{app_name}/shared/config/resque-pool.yml` on your utility servers).
-Even if you don't use chef, you can still use the example init.d script and monitrc (erb templates) provided in `examples/chef_cookbook/templates/default`.
+An example chef cookbook is provided (and should Just Work at Engine Yard as is; just provide a `/data/#{app_name}/shared/config/resque-pool.yml` on your utility instances).
+Even if you don't use chef you can use the example init.d and monitrc erb templates in `examples/chef_cookbook/templates/default`.

 You can also start a pool manager via `rake resque:pool` or from a plain old ruby script by calling `Resque::Pool.run`.